AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

     request.set_Description("test")

     # The size of the NAT gateway.
-    # Valid values: Small (default), Middle, Large, and Super Large-1.
-The parameter is set to Small in this example.
-Set the parameter based on your business requirements.
+    # Valid values: Small, Medium, and Large.
+Default value: Small.
+In this example, the parameter is set to Small.
+You can select a gateway size to meet your business requirements.
     request.set_Spec("Small")

     # The billing method of the NAT gateway.
-    # Valid values: PostPaid (pay-as-you-go) and PrePaid (subscription).
-The default value is PostPaid.
+    # Valid values: PostPaid and PrePaid.
+PostPaid: indicates the pay-as-you-go billing method.
+PrePaid: indicates the subscription billing method.
+Default value: PostPaid.
     request.set_InstanceChargeType("PrePaid")

-    # The billing cycle of subscriptions.
+    # The billing cycle of the subscription NAT gateway.
     # Valid values: Month and Year.
-The default value is Month.
+Default value: Month.
-    # This parameter is required when InstanceChargeType is set to PrePaid.
-You do not need to set this parameter when InstanceChargeType is set to PostPaid.
+    # If InstanceChargeType is set to PrePaid, this parameter is required.
+If InstanceChargeType is set to PostPaid, you do not need to set this parameter.
     request.set_PricingCycle("Month")

     # The subscription duration.
-    # When PricingCycle is set to Month, Period can be set from 1 to 9.
-When PricingCycle is set to Year, Period can be set from 1 to 3.
+    # If you set PricingCycle to Month, you can set Period to a value from 1 to 9.
+If you set PricingCycle to Year, you can set Period to a value from 1 to 3.
     request.set_Duration("1")

     # Automatic payment.
     # Valid values: false and true. false: disables automatic payment.
-After an order is generated, you must go to the Order Center to complete the payment. true: enables automatic payment.
-Payments are automatically completed.
+If you set this parameter to false, you must go to the Order Center to complete the payment after an order is generated. true: enables automatic payment.
+If you set this parameter to true, payments are automatically completed.
     request.set_AutoPay(True)

     # The ID of the vSwitch to which the NAT gateway is attached.
     # When you create an enhanced NAT gateway, you must specify the vSwitch to which the NAT gateway is attached.
-The system automatically assigns an unused private IP address from the vSwitch to the enhanced NAT gateway.
+Then, the system automatically assigns an idle private IP address from the vSwitch to the enhanced NAT gateway.
     request.set_VSwitchId("vsw-uf6gnat6e5tk0gnbm****")

-    # The type of the NAT gateway.
+    # The type of NAT gateway.
-    # Valid values: Normal (standard NAT gateways) and Enhanced (enhanced NAT gateways).
+    # Valid values: Normal and Enhanced.
+Normal: indicates a standard NAT gateway.
+Enhanced: indicates an enhanced NAT gateway.
-    # Enhanced NAT gateways are upgraded from the technical architecture of standard NAT gateways.
-Enhanced NAT gateways offer higher elasticity and stability, and enable you to better manage data transfer over the Internet.
+    # Enhanced NAT gateways are an upgrade from standard NAT gateways and use a more advanced architecture.
+Compared with standard NAT gateways, enhanced NAT gateways offer higher elasticity and stability.
+This improves how you can manage data transfer.
     request.set_NatType("Enhanced")

     # The metering method of the NAT gateway.
-    # Valid values: PayBySpec (pay-by-specification) and PayByLcu (pay-by-LCU).
+    # Valid values: PayBySpec and PayByLcu.
+PayBySpec: indicates the pay-by-specification metering method.
+PayByLcu: indicates the pay-by-CU metering method.
     request.set_InternetChargeType("PayBySpec")

     # Make an API request and print the response.